 The Supervisory Board reviews the knowledge, skill and experience of the Executive Board and Supervisory Board and their members regularly, at least once a year, and examines the structure, size, composition and performance of the Executive Board and Supervisory Board.
-Its review is based on concrete targets.
+Its review is based on a catalogue of specific targets, including qualification requirements, which, in turn, are reviewed regularly by the Supervisory Board.
 The Supervisory Board also regularly, at least once a year, reviews the effectiveness of its work, discusses opportunities for improvement and decides on suitable measures if necessary.
 The concrete targets are described in the chapter "Targets for composition and qualification requirements of the Supervisory Board" and the annual effectiveness test is described in the chapter "Examination of the effectiveness of Supervisory Board work".

-The Supervisory Board Chair is in regular contact with the representatives of shareholders and employees on the Supervisory Board, in addition to the scheduled meetings.
+The Chair of the Supervisory Board Chair is in regular contact with the representatives of shareholders and employees on the Supervisory Board, in addition to the scheduled meetings, and arranges talks to prepare for the Supervisory Board meetings as necessary.